Glendon Swarthout

 Glendon Fred Swarthout (April 8, 1918 – September 23, 1992) was an American writer and novelist.

 Several of his novels were made into films.
 Where the Boys Are, and The Shootist, which was John Wayne's last work, are probably the best known.

 Early life

 Glendon Swarthout was the only child of Fred and Lila (Chubb) Swarthout, a banker and a homemaker.
 Swarthout is a Dutch name; his mother's maiden name was from Yorkshire.
 Swarthout generally did well in school, especially in English.
 He was a Michigan high-school debate champion.

-In math, however, he floundered, and only a kindly lady geometry teacher passed him with a D, so he could graduate from Lowell, Michigan High School.